 Nipple cream is not a necessity, rather a soothing product that many new mums find that helps relieve dry nipples and keep them well moisturised.
 Some mums use breastmilk on their nipples and find that it alone provides the extra goodness nipples need.

 Do I need to remove nipple cream before breastfeeding?

-Removing the nipple cream before feeding will depend on the ingredients of the cream or balm you’re using.
-Many products are perfectly safe to leave on, but you should check the instructions for use on your cream carefully before you pop baby on the boob.
+Many nipple creams are perfectly safe to leave on, however, you should always check the ingredients and instructions for use carefully before you pop baby on the boob.